jenschlot/IBM-Bluemix-DevOps-Documentation/docs/glossary/index.md

 <a name="track_build_item"></a>
 **track build item**
 A development work item that tracks required fixes after a failed build.

 ---
-<a name="U"></a>
-##U
----

-<a name="user_sentiment"></a>
-**user sentiment**
-A user-rating score that is derived from gathering users' application ratings from the major application stores.
-The function crawls all ratings and reviews to generate a cumulative mobile app score  that combines app quality, user satisfaction, and the overall amount of positive and negative feedback that users provide.

----
 <a name="W"></a>